emmanpbarrameda/How-to-Make-Your-PHP-Made-Capstone-Project-Accessible-on-Online-for-Free/README.md

 `cloudflared tunnel run mywebsite`
 > Note: "**mywebsite**" is the name of your website.
 Please watch my [YouTube Tutorial](https://youtu.be/fVBul85jnKs "YouTube Tutorial") for the installation guide.

+Take note: if `cloudflared` is not working, try the `.\cloudflared` then the following commands

 <br>
 </br>